Ji4n1ng/OpenInTerminal/README.md

 - Supporting keyboard shortcuts

-If you have a good idea, feel welcome to open a new `issue` .
+If you have a good idea, feel welcome to open a new [issue](https://github.com/Ji4n1ng/OpenInTerminal/issues/new/choose).

 ## FAQ ❓